joelfiddes/toposcale/README.md

 Fiddes, J. and Gruber, S.: TopoSCALE v.1.0: downscaling gridded climate data in complex terrain, Geosci.
 Model Dev., 7, 387-405, doi:10.5194/gmd-7-387-2014, 2014.

 # Licence
-GSN is licensed under the GNU GPL license, version 3 (or later).
+TopoSCALE is licensed under the GNU GPL license, version 3 (or later).
 Basically, it grants you the rights to use, redistribute and modify TopoSCALE.
 However, if you want to redistribute a modified version of TopoSCALE, you must provide the complete source code of your modifications.